Ma'ale Iron: History

+20th century

 The five villages of Ma'ale Iron did not have municipal status and instead were under the administration of mukhtars (village headmen) appointed by the Interior Ministry until 1992 when the Interior Ministry established the Nahal Iron regional council.
 The council also included Barta'a, Ein as-Sahala and Mu'awiya in addition to the five current villages of Ma'ale Iron.
 Initially the council operated mainly in Bayada and Salem but in the rest of the villages the locals objected to the administrative arrangement and sought independent municipal status.
 To allay local concerns, the Interior Ministry established an investigative committee to examine other options, and in 1996, decided to split the regional council into two local councils: Ma'ale Iron and Basma.

-Between 1996 and 2003, council meetings were held in Afula, but in 2004 the council's headquarters moved to Zalafa.
+Between 1996 and 2003, council meetings were held in Afula.

+21st century

+In 2004 the council's headquarters moved to Zalafa.
 Until 2003 the council was appointed by the interior minister until elections were held in 2001 and Muhammad Fauzi Jabbarin was elected as the council head.
 In 2006 the Interior Ministry suspended Ma'ale Iron's budget for not reporting the wages of council workers.
 Because of the dispute, the Interior Ministry dissolved the council and appointed a new one, headed by Michael Iluz from the Shas party.
 In 2009 a plea was sent to the High Court of Justice against the current council and to hold local elections.
 The court instructed the interior minister to arrange elections but he decided to extend the council's term for another year.
 In 2010 the council's members asked to move Ma'ale Iron's headquarters back to Afula due to alleged threats made against them, but the Interior Ministry refused.
 In 2013 local elections were held in Ma'ale Iron and Mustafa Ighbarieh was elected as the council head.

 In 2006 there were floods in the Wadi Ara region.
 The estimated damage in Ma'ale Iron, Umm al-Fahm and Basma was 44 million NIS.
 The floods damaged the sewage system of Bayada, Musmus and Musheirifa and caused the pollution of the Ba'ana River that passes through Musheirifa.
 The budget given by the government was insufficient and bureaucratic problems delayed the restoration.
 Eventually the river was cleaned in 2013.

 In November 2014, Ma'ale Iron and Megiddo Regional Council started a project for cooperation between the five villages of Ma'ale Iron and the thirteen communities of Megiddo.
 Two teams from each council participate in sports, community and environmental work.
 Art galleries displaying the works of locals were opened in localities in both councils and annual activities such as planting trees in Tu BiShvat have been conducted.